-Model Kami Osman Calls Herself ‘Blessed’ While Wearing A Tiny String Bikini
+Model Kami Osman Calls Herself 'Blessed' While Wearing A Tiny String Bikini

-Social media star Kami Osman dropped the jaws of her 881,000 Instagram followers after posting a photo where she modeled a tiny string bikini while declaring herself “blessed.”
-The influencer first rose to fame after being dubbed the “Canadian Kim Kardashian” and has since launched a successful career in both the fashion and music industries.
+Social media star Kami Osman dropped the jaws of her 881,000 Instagram followers after posting a photo in which she modeled a tiny string bikini while declaring herself "blessed."
+The influencer first rose to fame after being dubbed the "Canadian Kim Kardashian" and has since launched a successful career in both the fashion and music industries.

 The bikini featured a bright abstract pattern in red and orange tones.
 The combination not only added a bright pop of color to the shot but also highlighted Kami's golden skin.